 Learn to configure and create JAX-RS 2.0 REST APIs using Spring Boot and Jersey framework.
 This example application uses Jersey’s ServletContainer to deploy the REST APIs.

 Learn to configure Spring boot application with embedded ActiveMQ for sending and receiving JMS messages with help of JMSTemplate.

 PropertyEditor is originally part of the JavaBeans specification.
 Spring also heavily uses the PropertyEditors to be able to represent properties in a different way than the object itself e.g. parsing human readable inputs from http request params or displaying human readable values of pure java objects in view layer.
 Spring has a number of built-in […]

 To schedule job in spring boot application to run periodically, spring boot provides @EnableScheduling and @Scheduled annotations.
-Lets learn to use them.
+Lets learn to use Spring boot @Scheduled annotation.
 Let’s say you want to run job at every 10 seconds interval.
-You can achieve this job scheduling in below steps: 1) @EnableScheduling to Spring Boot Application class Add @EnableScheduling annotation to your […]
+You can achieve this job scheduling in below steps: 1.
+Add @EnableScheduling to Spring Boot Application class Add […]

 Spring boot’s CommandLineRunner interface is used to run a code block only once in application’s lifetime – after application is initialized.
 How to use CommandLineRunner You can use CommandLineRunner interface in three ways: 1) Using CommandLineRunner as @Component This one is fairly easy.
 2) Implement CommandLineRunner in @SpringBootApplication This is also possible.
 Sample code given […]